 Can Identical Twins Have Different Eye Color

-The question of whether identical twins can have different eye colors is fascinating and delves into the complexities of genetics and developmental biology.
-While identical twins, also known as monozygotic twins, share nearly identical DNA, subtle differences can arise during development that lead to variations in physical traits.
+The question of whether identical twins can have different eye colors is fascinating and digs into the complexities of genetics and developmental biology.
+Now, while identical twins, also known as monozygotic twins, share nearly identical DNA, subtle differences can arise during development that lead to variations in physical traits.
 This article will explore the factors that determine eye color, the likelihood of identical twins having different eye colors, and the scientific explanations behind such occurrences.

 Understanding the Genetics of Eye Color

 Eye color is primarily determined by the amount and type of melanin present in the iris.
 Melanin, the same pigment responsible for skin and hair color, comes in two main forms: eumelanin (which produces brown and black pigments) and pheomelanin (which produces yellow and red pigments).
-The more melanin present in the iris, the darker the eye color.
+The more melanin present in the iris, the darker the eye color But it adds up..

 Key Genes Involved in Eye Color